athiththan11/RepoDeWS/README.md

 [:construction:]

 The tool uses an in-memory (runtime) temporary H2 database to store sample data for demos.
 The H2 console is accessible from [`https://localhost:8443/h2-console`](https://localhost:8443/h2-console) and use `admin` as password.

+> **NOTE: All defined service operations are fronted by Basic Authentication.** Please refer [Operations section](#operations)

 ## Web Service